-10 The term quotes shall refer to a two-sided quote.
+The term quotes shall refer to a two-sided quote.

-11 An All-or-None Order is a Limit or Market Order that is to be executed in its entirety or not at all.
-See ISE Gemini Rule 715(c).
+An All-or-None Order is a Limit or Market Order that is to be executed in its entirety or not at all.
+See ISE Rule 715(c).
 If the contingency of the size could not be satisfied the All-or-None Order will not be considered in the Opening Process.

-DTI on ISE Gemini.
+DTI on ISE.
 After the re-platform the INET architecture, all participants will continue to be able to submit orders through FIX, however, DTI will no longer be available.
-An Opening Sweep is a Market Maker order submitted for execution against eligible interest in the system during the Opening Process.12 It is similar to an Opening Only Order13 that can be entered for the opening rotation only and any portion of the order that is not executed during the opening rotation is cancelled.
+An Opening Sweep is a Market Maker order submitted for execution against eligible interest in the system during the Opening Process.
+It is similar to an Opening Only Order that can be entered for the opening rotation only and any portion of the order that is not executed during the opening rotation is cancelled.
 However, it should also be noted that an Opening Sweep may only be submitted by a Market Maker when he/she has a Valid Width Quote in the affected series whereas, there is no such restriction on Opening Only Orders.
-Since the protocol over which an Opening Sweep is submitted to rely on the Valid Width Quote.
+Since the protocol over which an Opening Sweep is submitted is used for Market Maker quoting, the acceptance of an Opening Sweep was structured to rely on the Valid Width Quote.
 If a Market Maker does not want to submit or is unable to maintain a Valid Width Quote, the Market Maker can submit Opening Only Order instead.

 Proposed Rule 701(b)(1)(i) provides that a Market Maker assigned in a particular option may only submit an Opening Sweep if, at the time of entry of the Opening Sweep, that Market Maker has already submitted and maintains a Valid Width Quote.
 All Opening Sweeps in the affected series entered by a Market Maker will be cancelled immediately if that Market Maker fails to maintain a continuous quote with a Valid Width Quote in the affected series.
 Opening Sweeps may be entered at any price with a minimum price variation applicable to the affected series, on either side of the market, at single or multiple price level(s), and may be cancelled and re-entered.
-A single Market Maker may enter multiple Opening Sweeps, with each Opening Sweep at a different price level.
-If a Market Maker submits multiple Opening Sweeps, the system will consider only the most recent Opening Sweep at each price level submitted by such Market Maker in determining the Opening Price.
-Unexecuted Opening Sweeps will be cancelled once the affected series is open.14
+A single Market

-12 See proposed ISE Gemini Rule 715(t).
+See proposed ISE Rule 715(t).